dskinner/damsel/README.md

 		#content Hello
 ```

-This is currently implemented by piggy backing on the extended funcMap of html/template.Template.
+This is currently implemented via the extended funcMap of html/template.Template.
 Damsel transforms the above into

 ```
 %html